Frozen Cucumber Is Replacing My Jade Roller, Thanks To TikTok

 Sure, some TikTok hacks are faddy, but this felt incredible.
 Unlike jade, quartz or amethyst rollers which can squeak or snag on skin, the cucumber glided so easily.
 It was so soothing and relaxing, I closed my eyes and imagined myself undergoing a pro facial for a couple of minutes.
 While it didn't do anything to brighten up my skin (and is unlikely to after just one go), it did help soothe my swollen lips, cheeks and eyes, and reduced a couple of red spots ever so slightly.
 The difference isn't much to shout about, though.

 Things get very slippery as the cucumber defrosts, but it felt just like a serum on my skin, so I massaged it in with my fingertips.
-That said, I have to admit I'd rather use a hyaluronic acid or vitamin C product such as CeraVe's Hyaluronic Acid Serum, £17, or La Roche-Posay Pure Vitamin C10 Serum, £38, as the skin-quenching effects are much better.
+That said, I have to admit I'd rather use a hyaluronic acid or vitamin C product as the skin-quenching effects are much better.
 Dr Fabusiwa agrees: "Instead, stick to a tried and clinically tested serum for safer more effective results," she says.

 Aside from those little gripes, frozen cucumber is definitely something I'd incorporate into an at-home facial, especially in the summer.
 You won't find anything as soothing or relaxing, but I'd throw it away when done.